clydewilmoth/CONNECT4/README.md

 # CONNECT4

-Build in React within Vite.
+Built in React within Vite.

-## How to execute dev server
+## How to host local live server

-> Make sure node is installed.
+> Make sure Node is installed.

 Run `npm install` and `npm run dev`.